marinoandrea/hoppipolla/README.md

 :- chosen(AS, _, _, _), operates(AS, "X").
 ```

-The framework is constituted by a suite of services and the language-specific
+The framework consists of a suite of fully-containerized services.
-SDKs used to interact with them from the client side.
-All of the services expose
-a gRPC API defined in the [`proto`](proto) folder.
+All of the services expose a gRPC API defined in the [`proto`](proto) folder.

 ## Installation